 - Champion mindset.
 Be the rock and keep calm.
 How do you do this?
 Keep a champion (long-term) mindset.
 When the going gets tough, the tough get going.

 - Mental rehearsal.
 Prepare (not stress) your mind for anything and everything.
 Be ready to react to all possibilities.
 This will leave nothing that can surprise you.
-What do you do for mental adversity rehearsal?

 - Preparation.
 For me, I was able to prepare my team for adversity through tough practices and simulated game situations.
 I saw value in making the practices tougher than the actual games.
-How do you prepare your team?

 - Develop mantra.
 It is crucial that you develop a mantra that applies during tough times.
 For example, I like to recite to myself; “Cancel, Cancel, I can do it.”
 This allows me to clear my head and get in a positive mindset moving forward.